Money wormhole cover

 A Better Way

 All of these are sound and common-sense suggestions that can lead to tangible savings.
-However, they are all dependent upon having experts readily available to implementation cost optimisations on an on-going basis.
+However, they are all dependent upon having experts readily available to implementation cloud cost optimizations on an on-going basis.
 Staying current with new cloud technologies and knowing how to apply them to deliver savings is a daunting task - between them, AWS, Azure & GCP offer over 500,000 items in their product and feature catalogues.

 Divio takes a different approach by building intelligence into the platform - a cloud management platform should be managing costs in the background with no manual tweaking or intervention.